msrosenberg/ImpactFactor/README.md

 ImpactFactor
 ============
 A program to calculate a variety of impact factors from pre-computer citation counts over multiple years.
-The individual impact metrics are described in a  (somewhat out-of-date) PDF at http://www.rosenberglab.net/impact.php.
+The individual impact metrics are described in the associated PDF.

 The code is written in Python 3.